Our Price: Sale to Virgin

-Later life and demise

 Sale to Brazin

 In the early 2000s Virgin Group started to scale down its entertainment retail division in the United Kingdom.
 In September 2007, it sold its domestic Virgin Megastores in a management buy-out, and they were subsequently renamed Zavvi.
 The group sold their remaining 77 Our Price branded stores to Brazin Limited in October 2001.

 Brazin was a major Australian entertainment retailer, which operated the 265 Sanity stores.
 It paid £2 for the Our Price stores and gained exclusive licence rights in Australia for Virgin Entertainment, which had last traded there nine years earlier, under the co-ownership of the Virgin Group and Blockbuster Inc. Virgin Megastores were opened in Melbourne and Sydney.

 In addition to the nominal £2 paid, Brazin paid £900 million to the Virgin Group while getting that exact amount back from Virgin for tax efficiency purposes.
 Brazin's CEO Ian Duffell said that the music market in the United Kingdom was one of the strongest in the world that year, and he expected a "50 per cent increase in music revenues from day one."
 Further to the deal, Virgin would get 1% of all turnover in the stores, in conjunction with offering Brazin a £2 million loan facility.
 Brazin also made a commitment to restrict the size and proximity of its Sanity stores in the United Kingdom to ensure they did not pose a large competitive threat to Virgin's other music shops.